 It is a continent that is politically and strategically vulnerable.
 Europe remains a target of Jihad and is a challenge for democratures that seek to weaken it.
 It is a fragmented Europe, with regard to the management of the euro, migrants and liberalism.
 There are extremely strong dividing lines within this European Union.

 Nevertheless, this union maintains all its purpose and important assets.
 In the days of the Empires, no European country was the right size to try to impose itself.
 By 2030, Germany will be the only European country among the world's top ten economic powers.

 Secondly, there are global risks in the age of universal history: digital, climatic and security risks that can only be addressed collectively.
-And then this Europe has its own values: the management of capitalism, solidarity, the rule of law and moderation.
+And today’s Europe has its own values: the management of capitalism, solidarity, rule of law and moderation.
 It also has assets in terms of human resources, universities and infrastructure, its large market of 500 million inhabitants after Brexit, its European constitutional state and freedom of movement.

 Is this impossible for Europe?

 The coming years will be decisive for Europe.
 Intergovernmental Europe will be important and the Europe of the euro zone with the key issue of the succession of Mario Draghi.
-The development of the major countries will be major, particularly of Germany with Merckel.
-But Germany can only move in a more European direction if France can solve its problems.
+The development of the major countries will be important, particularly of Germany with Merckel.
+But Germany can only move in a more European direction if France can solve its own problems.